cyberdefendersprogram/www-homepage/pages/programs/cyberexplorers-ncat.md

     </tbody>
 </table>

 Through the Cyber Explorers, we aim at having a comprehensive introduction to cyber security, related hackathons and exposing students to cyber security career paths.
-One of the session labs will be tailored as a Cyber Patriots test - which will introduce students to the Cyber Patriots program and other relevant national initiatives.

 The program finale will showcases student work and projects to a broad audience.
 <br/>